-The academy trust did not work with any commercial participators/professional fundraisers during the year.
+The academy trust did not work with any commercial participators/professional fundraisers during the year and no complaints have been received.
 In its fundraising activities the trust has due regard to the Charity Commission guidance 'Charity Fundraising; a guide to trustee duties (CC20)' and meets the requirements of the 'Fundraising Code of Practice' set by the Fundraising Regulator.